Sinking of MV Sewol: Survivors and casualties

 At 11:01 a.m., Munhwa Broadcasting Corporation began reporting that all students had been rescued; this news was re-reported by other news organizations and continued until 11:26 a.m.
 Around 11 a.m.
 KST, officers working for the educational departments for the Gyeonggi Province sent text messages to the students' parents stating that all students had been rescued.
 The officers' belief was apparently confirmed by a police officer in the Danwon Police Department.

 Initial reports stated that rescuers retrieved 368 people from cold waters as the passengers, mostly students, had jumped overboard when the vessel started sinking; the South Korean government later corrected this statement, saying 295 passengers remained missing.
 Twenty-two of the twenty-nine crew survived, including fifteen people responsible for the navigation.

 In its 17 April morning edition, The Chosun Ilbo reported that 174 people had been rescued, four of them had died, and 284 were missing.
 According to CNN and its affiliate YTN, six people died.
 News1 Korea reported that, as of 8:00 a.m., 179 people had been rescued, six had died and 290 were missing.
 Three more people were found dead at 11:00 a.m. and the confirmed death toll rose to nine.
 At 10 p.m., Yonhap confirmed that the death toll had risen to fourteen.
 Over the course of the following months, the death toll rose into the hundreds.
 The death toll stood at 294 as of 22 July 2014, with ten missing; the date marked the recovery of the last cabin crew member.

-The sinking of Sewol is the deadliest ferry disaster in South Korea since 14 December 1970, when the sinking of the ferry Namyoung killed 326 out of the 338 people aboard.
+The sinking of Sewol is the deadliest ferry disaster in South Korea since the sinking of the ferry Namyoung on 14 December 1970, which killed 326 out of the 338 people aboard.